| |

 his appearances on Mister Rogers' Neighborhood

-and Sesame Street highlight a different side
+and Sesame Street highlighted a different side

 to his character.

-most recent appearance for the New York Shakespeare
+Illinois.
+His appeared in the New York Shakespeare

 in Central Park.
 He first paired with Tim Blake Nelson